 The majority of the corneal transplants in patients with Keratoconus, Fuchs’ Dystrophy, corneal scars and other types of corneal disease are successful.
 The surgery may be less successful when there is a corneal infection or severe injury, such as a chemical burn.

 Corneal transplant surgery requires patients and ophthalmologists to work closely together before, during, and after surgery.
-Through a careful evaluation, Dr. Altman and Dr. Primack will evaluate your condition and determine if you are a good candidate for surgery.
+Through a careful evaluation, Dr. Altman, Dr. Primack and Dr. Shah will evaluate your condition and determine if you are a good candidate for surgery.